Ofsted and performance data

 The areas identified for improvement by the report are similar to those targeted by our leadership team and have been the focus of our efforts since the start of the academic year.
 The inspection team acknowledged this and graded leadership and management as good, as leaders know the school well and have clear plans for improvement.

-It is also important to note the many strong areas of practice identified by the inspection team.
+It is important to note the many strong areas of practice identified by the inspection team in our full inspection.
 The primary phase, in particular, is performing well with good performance in all key areas.
 The sixth form was also graded good, with improving outcomes resulting in good destinations for our students.
 Personal development and welfare of students was graded good, with our extra-curricular provision being of particular note.

 Ark Burlington Danes has faced significant challenges, some beyond its control, in recent years and we can see the impact in the Ofsted report.
 I was aware of these challenges when I joined the school as the new Principal last September.
 The inspection outcome only increases my determination to ensure BDA quickly regains its status as an outstanding school and delivers a quality of education that will serve our students and this community for generations to come.
 I look forward to working with all our stakeholders to ensure that journey to excellence is an exciting and successful one.